The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Empirical Validation

-As one illustration of the challenge of ecological inference in this setting, consider ballots from a part of Wisconsin's 8th congressional district, which includes Green Bay and its suburbs, represented by Republican Mike Gallagher from 2017 to 2024.
-Figure~\ref{fig-cvr-1WI} (a) shows the distribution of votes in this district.
-While only 2\% of Trump voters voted for the Democratic House candidate, over 16\% of Biden voters voted for Gallagher, the incumbent.
-Gallagher indeed won the entire district handily, winning more votes than Trump.
-This may be due to Gallagher's name recognition as an incumbent, his candidate quality, or his relatively more moderate stances \citep{kuriwaki2023ticket}.
-Figure~\ref{fig-cvr-1WI} (b) shows the aggregate voteshares at the precinct level in this district.
-The incumbent's overperformance appears constant across the horizontal axis.
-Indeed, a linear regression line fit to this scatterplot, shown in the blue line has a slope of \(0.97\).
-Because of the uniform overperformance of Gallagher, the intercept of the best fit line is negative, at \(-0.05\), implying an impossible negative value of Trump voters who vote for the Democratic candidate.
-The errors in extrapolation are robust to outliers.
+As one example, consider the ballots from a part of Wisconsin's 8th congressional district, where 16\% of those who voted for Joe Biden voted for the Republican incumbent Michael Gallagher.\footnote{This may be due to Gallagher's name recognition as an incumbent, his candidate quality, or his moderate stance relative to Donald Trump \autocite{kuriwaki2023ticket}.} Figure~\ref{fig-cvr-2}(a) shows the observable, aggregate voteshares at the precinct level in this district.
+The incumbent's overperformance appears constant across all levels of the presidential Democratic lean in the precinct.
+The best fit line evaluated at \(\bar{X} = 1\) is at 9\%, which is a substantial underestimate of the true ticket splitting rate of 16\%.
+The line evaluated at \(\bar{X} = 0\) implies an impossible value: that 102\% of Trump voters voted for Gallagher.

-We find that all methods we test tend to underestimate the degree of ticket splitting, or, in other words, overestimate the degree of partisan congruence in the two offices.
-Figure~\ref{fig-cvr-2} compares the estimates on the vertical axis with the CD-level ground truth on the horizontal axis.
-The first count model that attempts to estimate how Biden and Trump voters vote on four categories (House Republican, House Democrat, House undervote, and House other vote) overestimates the prevalence of ticket splitting by \(18\) points.
-Its estimate that \(20\)\% of Trump voters split their ticket is implausible.
-Just as in our results for North Carolina, the Rosen et al.~count model is sensitive to small groups: when we coarsen the data so that the same algorithm estimates a 2×2 problem the error flips to under-estimating ticket splitting.

-King's 1997 model, shown in the third plot, generates estimates that have a lower absolute error than the count models.
-All but a few estimates still underestimate the true levels of ticket splitting by about the same amount.
+We find that the methods tend to underestimate the degree of ticket splitting, or, in other words, overestimate the degree of partisan congruence in the two offices.
+Figure~\ref{fig-cvr-2}(b) compares the estimates on the vertical axis with the CD-level ground truth on the horizontal axis.
+The first Multinomial Dirichlet model by \textcite{rosen2001bayesian} estimates ticket splitting rates that are too low, with over half of the estimates being underestimated by 2 to 3 points.\footnote{ As in our results for North Carolina, differentiating between 4 outcome categories makes the errors even worse than the binarized version shown here.} King's 1997 model in the second panel generates estimates that have a lower absolute error than the count models.
+Most estimates still underestimate the true levels of ticket splitting by the same amount.